sparkoo/che-scripts/README.md

-few scripts I'm using to help development of Eclipse Che
+few scripts to help with devel Eclipse Che